SAP-samples/teched2023-AD264/exercises/ex1/README.md

     .../@sap/cds/common.cds
   ```

-- An in-memory SQLite database got created.
-This holds the application data (which we don't have yet)
+- An in-memory [SQLite database](https://cap.cloud.sap/docs/guides/databases-sqlite) got created.
+This holds the application data (which we don't have yet).
   ```sh
   [cds] - connect to db > sqlite { database: ':memory:' }
   /> successfully deployed to in-memory database.